zanuka/leaderport-core-ui/README.md

 ## Primary v1 Goals

-The first version of the Valkran product will include:
+The first version of the LeaderPort product will include:

 1. Full-stack TypeScript implementation with Hono, Vue, and React
 2. TanStack integration for robust data management